joelwmale/livewire-quill/README.md

 ### Toolbar

 An array of arrays to manage and create a toolbar for Quill to use

+### MergeToolbar

+If you want to merge the toolbar with the default toolbar configuration (i.e the one set in the config file) then set this to true.

+If you set this to false, the toolbar will be replaced with the one you provide.

 ## Initialising Livewire Quill Manually